 This is one of our favorite vegetarian Instant Pot recipes!
-It’s so easy to pull together on a busy weeknight, and if you decide to prep your veggies ahead of time it’s even quicker to make!
+It’s so easy to pull together on a busy weeknight, and if you decide to prep your veggies ahead of time it’s even quicker to make.

 This meal is a great alternative to takeout and barely requires a trip to the grocery store.
-I usually have everything on hand to whip up this healthy Pad Thai recipe in my Instant Pot.
+I usually have everything on hand to whip up this healthy Vegetarian Pad Thai recipe in my Instant Pot.

 Where’s the recipe?